Your Unique Minimalism: What Kind is Just Right for You?

 The only "requirement" to minimalism is that you identify what's important to you and what you care about most.
 Then remove the things that aren't necessary or valuable to you, and the things that distract you or prevent you from having or being what you most desire.
 You can't get minimalism "wrong" if you've done that.

 And as life and circumstances change, your priorities and values may change too, which means your minimalism may look different.
-You might want to minimize even more, or you might enter a season of life where you need a few more things, or you need to accommodate the activities of partners and kids as well as your own.
+You might want to minimize even more, or you might enter a season of life where you need a few more things, or you might need to accommodate the activities of partners and kids as well as your own.

 It's still minimalism.
 There are no minimalist police to punish you for owning "too much," or minimalist award ceremonies for owning the least.